venice1200/MiSTer_tty2oled/README.md

 The used font for the Text can be chosen from a [list of fonts](https://github.com/olikraus/u8g2/wiki/fntlistall).

-The following Corenames are known and show an dedicated or generic Picture:
+The following Corenames are known and showing an dedicated or generic Picture:
-**Arcade** llander, mooncrgx ,mpatrol
+**Arcade:** llander, mooncrgx ,mpatrol
-**Computers** AO486, APPLE-I, Apple-II, AtariST, C64, Minimig, PET2001, VIC20
+**Computers:** AO486, APPLE-I, Apple-II, AtariST, C64, Minimig, PET2001, VIC20
-**Console** ATARI2600, Genesis, NEOGEO, NES, SMS, SNES, TGFX16
+**Console:** ATARI2600, Genesis, NEOGEO, NES, SMS, SNES, TGFX16